-US Bank 5 Years
+Approval Rules US Bank 5 Years

 You will not be eligible for a signup bonus if you’re received the signup bonus for that card within the last five years

-Understanding the US Bank 5 Years rule:
+Deep Dive into the US Bank 5 Years Rule

 This is another of those rules that is written out in their terms and conditions.
 Many of the credit card rules we discuss are nowhere to be found on banks’ websites.
 Some banks leave it a little more open by using words like “may not be eligible.”
 Unfortunately US Bank makes it pretty clear in their terms for the US Bank Altitude Connect card: